dmcnulty27/PHI-696/Project-2/README.md

 ⊔ ⊓ ⊧ ⊭ ⊦ ⊬ ⊏ ⊐ ⊑ ⊒ C ¬ ≡ ≠ ≥ ≤ ∃ ∀

-  (a)  PP that says that x is a proper part of y and the inverse (y is a proper part of x) is not true (a)  PP ≡ P ⊓ ¬P-
+  (a)  PP that says that x is a part of y and the inverse (y is a part of x) is not true (a)  PP ≡ P ⊓ ¬P-

-  (b) iPP that says that it is not the case the x is a proper part of y and the inverse (y is a proper part of x) is true (b) iPP ≡ ¬P ⊓ P-
+  (b) iPP that says that it is not the case the x is a part of y and the inverse (y is a part of x) is true (b) iPP ≡ ¬P ⊓ P-

-  (c) iP that says that y has x as a proper part and the inverse (y is a proper part of x) is true (c) iP ≡ P-
+  (c) iP that says x iP y means that y is a part of x (c) iP ≡ P-

-  (d)  O that says that x overlaps y -- the inverse of for all instances of x it corresponds to some proper part is roughly (some proper parts corresponds to x) and x corresponds to some proper part
+  (d)  O that says that x overlaps y -- x is a whole including such a thing that it is a part of another thing y, so x and y has the same part
   (d)  O ≡ ∃P-.(∃P)

-  (e)  D that says that x and y are disjoint -- x and y are disjointed such that x has no proper part of y or no parts in common
-  (e)  D ≡ ¬O
+  (e)  D that says that x and y are disjoint --x has no part of y and y has no part of x (e)  D ≡ ¬O

 2. Use your axioms from question 1 as the basis of an ALCI T-Box.
 Supplement this T-box with whatever other axioms you like, as well as an A-box, so that you ultimately construct a knowledge base K = (T,A).
 Provide a model of K. This may be graphical or symbolic or both.